officelearn/azure-docs.sv-se/articles/azure-resource-manager/resource-manager-tutorial-use-azure-pipelines.md

 ---
 title: Kontinuerlig integrering med Azure Pipelines
-description: Lär dig hur du kontinuerligt skapar, testar och distribuerar Azure Resource Manager mallar.
+description: Learn how to continuously build, test, and deploy Azure Resource Manager templates.
 author: mumian
 ms.date: 10/29/2019
 ms.topic: tutorial
 ms.author: jgao
-ms.openlocfilehash: 73ab01b5e4ea923b990932986a938f8c1fb25629
+ms.openlocfilehash: 457d2a8868283eed2e211ff26ce77156eee68e01
-ms.sourcegitcommit: 5cfe977783f02cd045023a1645ac42b8d82223bd
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: sv-SE
-ms.lasthandoff: 11/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74149300"
+ms.locfileid: "74326415"
 ---
-# <a name="tutorial-continuous-integration-of-azure-resource-manager-templates-with-azure-pipelines"></a>Självstudie: kontinuerlig integrering av Azure Resource Manager mallar med Azure-pipelines
+# <a name="tutorial-continuous-integration-of-azure-resource-manager-templates-with-azure-pipelines"></a>Tutorial: Continuous integration of Azure Resource Manager templates with Azure Pipelines

-Lär dig hur du använder Azure pipelines för att kontinuerligt bygga och Distribuera Azure Resource Manager mal Lav projekt.
+Learn how to use Azure Pipelines to continuously build and deploy Azure Resource Manager template projects.

-Azure DevOps tillhandahåller utvecklartjänster som stöd för team för att planera arbete, samar beta med kod utveckling och bygga och distribuera program.
-Utvecklare kan arbeta i molnet med Azure DevOps Services.
-Azure DevOps tillhandahåller en integrerad uppsättning funktioner som du kan komma åt via webbläsaren eller IDE-klienten.
-Azure pipeline är en av dessa funktioner.
-Azure-pipelines är en helt aktuell tjänst för kontinuerlig integrering (CI) och kontinuerlig leverans (CD).
-Det fungerar med din prioriterade git-Provider och kan distribueras till de flesta större moln tjänster.
-Sedan kan du automatisera bygge, testning och distribution av koden till Microsoft Azure, Google Cloud Platform eller Amazon Web Services.
+Azure DevOps provides developer services to support teams to plan work, collaborate on code development, and build and deploy applications.
+Developers can work in the cloud using Azure DevOps Services.
+Azure DevOps provides an integrated set of features that you can access through your web browser or IDE client.
+Azure Pipeline is one of these features.
+Azure Pipelines is a fully featured continuous integration (CI) and continuous delivery (CD) service.
+It works with your preferred Git provider and can deploy to most major cloud services.
+Then you can automate the build, testing, and deployment of your code to Microsoft Azure, Google Cloud Platform, or Amazon Web Services.

-Den här självstudien är avsedd för Azure Resource Manager mallar för utvecklare som är nya Azure DevOps-tjänster och Azure-pipeliner.
-Om du redan är bekant med GitHub och DevOps kan du gå vidare till [skapa en pipeline](#create-a-pipeline).
+This tutorial is designed for Azure Resource Manager template developers who are new Azure DevOps Services and Azure Pipelines.
+If you are already familiar with GitHub and DevOps, you can skip to [Create a pipeline](#create-a-pipeline).

 > [!NOTE]
-> Välj ett projekt namn.
-När du går igenom självstudien ersätter du någon av **AzureRmPipeline** med ditt projekt namn.
+> Pick a project name.
+When you go through the tutorial, replace any of the **AzureRmPipeline** with your project name.

 Den här självstudien omfattar följande uppgifter:

 > [!div class="checklist"]
 > * Förbereda en GitHub-lagringsplats
 > * Skapa ett Azure DevOps-projekt
-> * Skapa en Azure-pipeline
+> * Create an Azure pipeline
-> * Verifiera pipeline-distributionen
+> * Verify the pipeline deployment
-> * Uppdatera mallen och distribuera om
+> * Update the template and redeploy
 > * Rensa resurser

 Om du inte har en Azure-prenumeration kan du [skapa ett kostnadsfritt konto ](https://azure.microsoft.com/free/) innan du börjar.